stanislav-moiseev/relational-clones/README.md

-# relational-clones
-Closure operator on predicates, and lattice of relational clones
+# Construction of lattice of relational clones